 Prelude is trying to tap into what is clearly a growing market.

-The average age for women in the United States giving birth to their first child rose from just under 25 in 2000 to slightly higher than 26 in 2014, according to from the Centers for Disease Control and Prevention (CDC).
+The average age for women in the United States giving birth to their first child rose from just under 25 in 2000 to slightly higher than 26 in 2014, according to

 The proportion of first births for women ages 30 to 34 increased from 16 percent to 21 percent in that same time period.
 The proportion for women ages 35 and older rose from 7 percent to 9 percent.